theisro/LEKHA/EXPERIMENTAL/Readme.md

-The Lekha Experimental build uses Python, Django and React.
+The Lekha Experimental build uses Python, Django, and HTML/CSS.